 I was the last person to ever believe this, both with my eldest as a first-time mom and again as a mom of twins.
 I couldn’t fathom how this could improve at all, or imagine my life going back to normal.

 The good news is, it does.
-It’ll take time, but with the right resources and frame of mind, you’ll survive newborn sleep deprivation.
+It’ll likely take time, but with the right resources and frame of mind, you can survive this newborn sleep deprivation.

-Rest assured friend, you won’t be sleep deprived forever.
+Rest assured friend, you won’t have poor sleep forever.
 I know it’s hard to see it, especially if you’re trying to survive the challenges of the newborn stage.
 Still, that doesn’t mean you can’t do anything to combat the exhaustion and frustration of newborn sleep deprivation.